-- A: Strength of house-level ESG governance and orientation. - B: Portfolio disposition or potential for high ESG achievement. - C: Portfolio disposition or potential for contribution to the Fund's chosen SDGs. - D: Quality of ESG management using best practice in real assets (private debt for Manager G) - E: Participation in and performance in benchmarking and standards. - F: A high-level qualitative assessment on individual assets held in infrastructure funds for their potential to contribute to the Fund's chosen SDGs. - G: Assess the pool's policy on investment manager Selection, Appointment and Monitoring (SAM). - 9.10 The Fund receives Internal Control Reports from managers and our custodian every year and these are reviewed by officers of the Fund annually.
-Quarterly performance meetings are also held with our actuary.
+- A: Strength of house-level ESG governance and orientation. - B: Portfolio disposition or potential for high ESG achievement. - C: Portfolio disposition or potential for contribution to the Fund's chosen SDGs. - D: Quality of ESG management using best practice in real assets (private debt for Manager G) - Participation in and performance in benchmarking and standards. - F: A high-level qualitative assessment on individual assets held in infrastructure funds for their potential to contribute to the Fund's chosen SDGs. - G: Assess the pool's policy on investment manager Selection, Appointment and Monitoring (SAM). - 9.11 The aim will be to conduct this as an annual process and be able to map progress over time and work with our respective fund managers to improve their ESG integration where required. - 9.12 The Fund receives Internal Control Reports from managers and our custodian every year and these are reviewed by officers of the Fund annually.
+Quarterly performance meetings are also held with our actuary. - 9.13 The Fund is a member of the Local Authority Pension Fund Forum (LAPFF) which has enabled us to develop our approach to shareholder engagement and responsible investment.
+Collective engagement through LAPFF enables us to maximise our influence.

-- 9.11 The Fund is a member of the Local Authority Pension Fund Forum (LAPFF) which has enabled us to develop our approach to shareholder engagement and responsible investment.
-Collective engagement through LAPFF enables us to maximise our influence. - 9.12 Officers of the Fund regularly attend LAPFF business meetings, which include presentations from expert speakers and detailed updates on engagement and policy work.
+- 9.14 Officers of the Fund regularly attend LAPFF business meetings, which include presentations from expert speakers and detailed updates on engagement and policy work.
 Furthermore, our membership of LAPFF enables us to benefit from their voting alerts service which highlights companies with material corporate governance failings.
-Full details of the alerts can be viewed on the LAPFF website in the members' area. - 9.13 We participate in LGPS Central Limited for our active mandates.
-It is our ESG adviser and its approach is detailed in its Responsible Investment and Engagement Framework. - 9.14 Whilst LGPS Central Limited does quarterly ESG update reports which can be found on its website, we monitor our engagement with companies and how the proxy voting of these investments is cast, reporting this to Pensions Committee meetings using geographical, and company name analyses. - 9.15 We have appointed Legal & General Investment Management to manage our passive equity mandates.
-It believes in using its scale and influence to bring about real, positive change to create sustainable investor and produces a quarterly ESG impact report that includes a regional voting summary. - 9.16 From an asset allocation point of view, it appears to us preferable to think about ESG impact strategies within the already well-established asset classes rather than as a standalone bucket.
+Full details of the alerts can be viewed on the LAPFF website in the members' area. - 9.15 We participate in LGPS Central Limited for our active mandates.
+It is our ESG adviser and its approach is detailed in its Responsible Investment and Engagement Framework. - 9.16 Whilst LGPS Central Limited does quarterly ESG update reports which can be found on its website, we monitor our engagement with companies and how the proxy voting of these investments is cast, reporting this to Pensions Committee meetings using geographical, and company name analyses. - 9.17 We have appointed Legal & General Investment Management to manage our passive equity mandates.
+It believes in using its scale and influence to bring about real, positive change to create sustainable investor and produces an LGIM quarterly ESG Impact Report. - 9.18 From an asset allocation point of view, it appears to us preferable to think about ESG impact strategies within the already well-established asset classes rather than as a standalone bucket.